 Since the last five-year planning process, the City of Birmingham continued its tradition of parks and recreation excellence.
 Specifically, the City made considerable strides in institutionalizing outstanding design and recreation provision, as well as achieving the goals and objectives identified in the previous plan.
 The City continually strives to provide parks and recreation facilities that are of the highest quality, preserve open space, and are accessible to all residents.
 The City has undertaken the redevelopment of Adams Park, which was completed in 2022, providing a world-class recreation space to the community.
+Significant improvements were made at Kenning Park with the redevelopment of two baseball fields.
 As champions of active lifestyles the Parks and Recreation Department installed pickleball courts at Crestview Park.
 In the spirit of continuing to provide high quality, efficient facilities, major building improvements were made to the Ice Arena.
 The City is also in the process of improving the Rouge River Trail and installing a bathroom at Booth Park and enhancing the entry experience to the park and trail system.